knarkzel/esp32/README.md

 # esp32

-Rust with Xtensa and ESP-IDF images for Nix using flakes.
+Rust with Xtensa support for Nix using flakes.

 ```
 $ nix flake show github:knarkzel/esp32